Arsaell/driglibash/README.md

 Those scripts are not optimized at all, they may be slow and ressources consuming.
 They are made for simplicity.

 ## Driglibash-base
-This file contains some very basic functions
+This file contains some very basic functions that are wildely used.
+Since bash is pain to read, you better do a lot of them.

 ### yell
 Print its arguments on stderr.